-One of the top running spots in Athens near the UGA campus, the State Botanical Gardens of Georgia offer mile after mile of scenic, rolling running and hiking trails.
+One of the top running spots in Athens near the UGA campus, the State Botanical Garden of Georgia offers mile after mile of scenic, rolling running and hiking trails.

-Made of compacted soil along a mostly flat path with a short elevation gain towards the end, the trails at the State Botanical Gardens are perfect for families, beginning hikers, or trail runners looking for a quick and challenging workout.
+Made of compacted soil along a mostly flat path with a short elevation gain towards the end, the trails at the gardens are perfect for families, beginning hikers, or trail runners looking for a quick and challenging workout.

 At the start of the orange trail, just off the main entrance road and steps from the parking area, sits an information shelter full of helpful wildlife guides, habitat news, and printed trail maps.
 Prefer to go paperless?
 No problem!
 Thanks to the Department of Geography at UGA and the Center for Geospatial Research at UGA, visitors can also map a hike or run using a detailed and interactive trail map on any smartphone through the Google Maps app.

 The orange trail begins with a short descent along a shady dirt path through various hardwoods and evergreens before meeting a small creek that flows into the Middle Oconee River.
 As the trail winds alongside the rocky creek and over several footbridges, it passes through multiple plant communities and diverse landscapes marked with interpretive signs detailing the unique characteristics of each area.

 At the bank of the Middle Oconee River, the orange trail takes a sharp right to continue along the scenic waterfront through a tunnel of rhododendron and other native flora.
 Just a few steps ahead on the right is the quarter-mile purple trail which leads back to the Flower and Heritage Gardens.
 At 1.2 miles, the orange trail meets the white trail.
 Here, visitors have the option of turning right onto the white connector trail leading to the Native and Shade Gardens or continuing straight on the main white trail alongside the river for a longer, more challenging trek.